autoGilmore/SkipUseAPILibrary/README.md

 ## Changelog:
+081820:
+* Added: PickIDCountAdvance object which can be used in batch and delayed updates that change a member's Pick Skip and Use counts advancement values
+* Added: SkipUseManager using new PickIDCountAdvanceList object for batch member Pick updates
+* Updated: Pick Query searching options were condensed into 3 lists to set options and modifiers for selection, result and advanced changes
+* Sample Music Project: updates to use more of the Pick Query search options

 111119:
 * Added: RESET modifier for the NORMAL search mode for resetting the Pick Query queue
 * Updated: the ignoreRecentlyUpdated to use number of hours instead of true/false